 You crave it.
 You savor it.
 You love it.
-It's chocolate, and Americans will spend more than a billion dollars on the sweet treat just for Valentine's Day alone; worldwide, we spend $98 billion a year.
+It's chocolate, and we collectively spend more than $98 billion a year on this sweet treat.

 It's not that we're eating too much chocolate, necessarily (though America's obesity rates may say otherwise).
-Americans eat roughly 10 pounds of it a year per person, which translates to a heck of a lot of heart-shaped boxes of truffles.
+Americans eat roughly 10 pounds of it a year per person.
 But we've got nothing on Europe: The Swiss eat nearly 20 pounds per person per year, and people in Germany, Ireland and the United Kingdom eat 16 or 17 pounds a year, according to figures from market research company Euromonitor International.

 While our waistlines and cholesterol levels may disagree, our affinity for chocolate isn't the reason — at least, not the entire reason — our supply is shrinking.
 The multi-pronged problem facing the chocolate industry starts at the root of the process: cocoa trees and beans.